techworkersco/techworkersco.github.io/_drafts/template.md

     caption: 'some caption text for the image'
     source_link: 'optional link to external source for image'
     half_width: false
-preview: "Some preview test for emails and social media sharing"
+preview: "Some preview text for emails and social media sharing"
 ---

 > TODO: excerpt